reStrike-d-o-o/reStrike_VTA_Cursor/docs/architecture/BACKEND_ARCHITECTURE.md

 - **Custom Development**: Tailored solutions and features
 - **Training and Consulting**: Development team training
 - **Enterprise Support**: Enterprise-level support and maintenance

+### YouTube Streaming Integration
+YouTube API Tauri commands for playlist, stream, and analytics management are defined.
+Backend implementation is in progress; see TODO.md for details.

+### Tauri Integration
+YouTube API Tauri commands for playlist, stream, and analytics management are defined.
+Backend implementation is in progress; see TODO.md for details.

+### Current Status
+YouTube API backend is not yet fully functional, but the Tauri command surface is established.

+### Compilation Status
+YouTube API backend is not yet fully functional, but the Tauri command surface is established.